ISISComputingGroup/ibex_developers_manual/Nimrod-Jaws-Manager.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [Specific Device IOC](Specific-Device-IOC) > [Jaws and Slits](Jaws-and-slits) > [Nimrod Jaws](Nimrod-Jaws-Manager)

-Nimrod jaws are a set of 6 jaws which work in concert to limit the beam of neutrons reaching the sample (see [Jaws Manager](Jaws-Managers)).
+Nimrod jaws are a set of 6 jaws which work in concert to limit the beam of neutrons reaching the sample (see [Jaws Manager](Jaws-Managers) for more).
 The 6 jaws are ordered 1 nearest the beam and 6 nearest the sample.

-The parameters are (with reference to the diagram in [Jaws Manager](Jaws-Managers)):
+The parameters, with reference to the diagram in [Jaws Manager](Jaws-Managers), are:

 Letter | Parameter | Value | Notes
 --- | --------- | ----- | -----